rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 - **Do you live in a house or a flat?**
   I live in a spacious flat.
 It’s on the fourth floor of a medium‑sized apartment building.
 I find it quit convenient because it’s close to my university and also to some grocery stores.

 - **Who do you live with?**
-  I live with my parents and younger sibling, which creates a supportive family environment.
-We share responsibilities, and it helps us stay close despite busy schedules.
+  I live with my parents and my younger sister.
+Sharing the flat with them makes daily life more lively and supportive.
+For instance, my parents often guide me when I feel stressed with my studies, and my sister adds a cheerful atmosphere to the house.

 - **What is your favourite room?**
   My favourite room is the living room, as it's where I relax after a long day and spend time with family watching TV.
 It's decorated with cozy furniture and family photos, making it feel warm and inviting.